miccoli/pyownet/docs/protocol.rst

    .. py:method:: ping()

       sends a *ping* message to owserver and returns ``None``.
-This is actualy a no-op, and no response is expected; this method could be used for veirfying that a given server is accepting connections.
+This is actually a no-op, and no response is expected; this method could be used for verifying that a given server is accepting connections.

    .. py:method:: present(path)